jzonthemtn/big-data-cloudformation/README.md

 # Big-data AWS CloudFormation Templates

 These are AWS CloudFormation templates for various big-data and supporting applications.
-As with most things, you will probably want to customize them a bit to suit your needs.
+As with most things, you will likely want to customize these templates a bit to suit your needs.

 ## Templates